survivejs/webpack-book/manuscript/building/01_source_maps.md

 }
 ```

 W> As you can see from the output, it is missing `sourcesContent`.
-This is a [bug related to `cheap-module-source-map` and minification](https://github.com/webpack/webpack/issues/4176) and a reason to avoid this option if you want both source maps and minification.
+The [bug is related to `cheap-module-source-map` and minification](https://github.com/webpack/webpack/issues/4176) and it is a good reason to avoid this option if you want both source maps and minification.

 ### `devtool: 'source-map'`

 `source-map` provides the best quality with the complete result, but it is also the slowest option.
-The output reflect this:
+The output reflects this:

 ```json
 {